BluePsyduck/mapper-manager/README.md

 If a mapper requires access to the `MapperManager` to e.g. map other objects, you have to implement the `MapperManagerAwareInterface` to have it get injected into your mapper instance to avoid having circular dependencies.
+You may use the `MapperManagerAwareTrait` to implement this interface with a simple setter method.

 ### Static Mapper